jshine0914/jshine0914.github.io/_pages/about.md

   - /about.html
 ---

-I am **Doyeon Kim**, an undergraduate researcher in Computer Science & Engineering at Sogang University.
+I am **Doyeon Kim**, an M.S. student in Computer Science at Columbia University.
+I received my B.S. in Computer Science and Engineering from Sogang University.

-My research focuses on multimodal search agents, Agentic RAG, LLM reasoning, and efficient tensor computation on GPUs.
+My research interests lie in **language model interpretability and machine semantics**, with a particular interest in understanding how language models represent, acquire, and communicate concepts, especially when those concepts do not align cleanly with human vocabulary.

-Email: doyeonkim2002@gmail.com
+Email: dk3549@columbia.edu

 ---

 ## Research Interests
-- Reasoning in Intelligent Systems
-- Multimodal Understanding
+- Language Model Interpretability
+- Machine Semantics and Conceptual Representations
-- Embodied and Interactive Agents
+- Concept Learning and Communication in Language Models
-- Efficient AI Systems (Tensor Decomposition, CUDA, Tensor Cores)